-Indeed, perhaps the most important reform of working conditions would be to extend benefit packages to teachers who work full time in Jewish education.
-Community agencies could create programs to provide benefits to teachers who create full-time work by teaching at more than one institution.
-Such programs could serve as incentives to increase the proportion of full-time teachers, and could include demands for intensive professional development.
+Indeed, perhaps the most important reform of working conditions would be to extend benefit packages to teachers who work full-time in Jewish education.
+Community agencies could create programs to provide benefits to teachers who work full-time by teaching at more than one institution.
+Such programs could serve as incentives to increase the proportion of full-time teachers and could require of participants intensive professional development.

-Salaries for pre-school teachers poses a more difficult problem.
-Earnings are low and teachers are dissatisfied, but this is a characteristic of the field of early childhood education, and is not specific to Jewish schools.
-However, if Jewish schools could be on the forefront of increasing pay standards for early childhood education, they could also demand professional growth in the area of Jewish content as well as in child development, and this would address the most serious shortcoming among teachers in Jewish pre-schools.
+Salaries for pre-school teachers pose a more difficult problem.
+Earnings are low and teachers are dissatisfied, but this is a characteristic of the field of early childhood education and is not specific to Jewish schools.
+However, if Jewish schools could be on the forefront of increasing pay standards for early childhood education, they could also demand professional growth in the area of Jewish content as well as in child development; this would address the most serious shortcoming among teachers in Jewish pre-schools.